The festival

 The world's largest string quartet festival.

+We love working with commissioning partners, creating new innovative formats and expanding audiences, particularly through projects with our partners Leerorkest, Koninklijke Visio and MERITA.
 String Quartet Biennale Amsterdam is a registered nonprofit.
 Alongside the support we receive from Gemeente Amsterdam (AFK) and Dutch Performing Arts Foundation (FPK) and various charitable trusts and foundations, we also receive income from ticket sales and co-commissioning partners and from sponsorship.
 We are especially grateful for the generous support we receive from our Founders and individual donors.

 Care to help us realise the festival?
 Read about the many ways in which you can contribute to the String Quartet Biennale: